Frequently Asked Questions

 Q: Will my insurance cover the surgery?

 A: Insurance providers generally cover costs for reconstructive surgery but not for cosmetic surgery.
 For example, insurance providers will often pay for breast augmentation to reconstruct a breast following a mastectomy; breast reduction to remedy back pain caused by heavy breasts; eyelid surgery to remove sagging skin that blocks vision; nose surgery to allow for a patient to breathe better; or tummy tucks to remedy the vertical separation of abdomen muscles known as diastasis.
 Insurance providers are required by law to cover breast reconstruction surgery and any cosmetic operations necessary to create symmetry in either breast.
 If your surgery is covered by insurance, pre-certification is required.
-We will be happy to assist you with the process.
+We no longer accept insurance for the breast reduction procedure or any other cosmetic procedures that we perform.

 Q: Are breast implants safe?